 Our progress so far

-In our commitment to respecting and supporting human rights, we have already implemented various measures, inter alia:
+In view of our commitment to respect and support human rights, we have already implemented various measures, inter alia:

 Our next steps